sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupautologonlogoncount.md

 ## Applies To

-For a list of the Windows® editions and architectures that this component supports, see [Microsoft-Windows-Shell-Setup](microsoft-windows-shell-setup-win7-microsoft-windows-shell-setup.md).
+For a list of the Windows editions and architectures that this component supports, see [Microsoft-Windows-Shell-Setup](microsoft-windows-shell-setup-win7-microsoft-windows-shell-setup.md).
 This setting is not configured in a Nano Server image.

 ## XML Example